DanielTobi0/Web-Scrapping-on-Jumia.ng/README.md

 # Web-Scrapping
-This repo contains websites I have scrapped
+This repo contains website I have scrapped